Job Classification: Natural Resources 3

 - Forest Technology or Natural Resources education considered an asset.

-- Previous experience with Forest Protection and asset but not necessary.
+- Previous experience in forestry is an asset but not necessary.

 Completion of a fitness test may be a requirement of this position.

 - Issuance of fire permits in the Area and ensures the fire site will be safe and not escape fire permit legal land location.

 - Inspection of permit request sites and approves burning only under safe conditions.